miniprojectte/photographic-studio/SEEDING_INSTRUCTIONS.md

 3. Use the login form with:
    - Email: admin@admin.com
    - Password: admin123
-   - User Type: Admin

 The admin user will be created in the database with proper security (hashed password) and can be used immediately for testing admin functionality.
+The login form will automatically detect the user's role from the database.